yas033/cse135-homework2/README.md

 # cse135-2025-ss2-HW2

-## a link to domain.site
+## 1. A link to domain.site

 https://cse135.online/

-## where under Homework 2, there are links to all of your CGI programs (the programs you/your group wrote, and the C and Perl code we provided to you)
+## 2. Where under Homework 2, there are links to all of your CGI programs (the programs you/your group wrote, and the C and Perl code we provided to you)

 https://cse135.online/cgi.html